arsnl/peppy/README.md

 ## Quick Start

-The easiest way to install Peppy is with the interactive install.
+The easiest way to install Peppy is with the initializer.

 ```
-npx peppy install
+npx peppy init
 ```

 ## Manual Installation